roy2477/Saz2Json/README.md

 ## Features

-- Converts SAZ files to a folder contains JSON format files.
+- Converts SAZ files to a folder containing JSON format files.
 - Retains request and response details.
 - Lightweight and easy-to-use.